Trey-Menna/Group-Forth-Project/README.md

 # Group R-forth
 - Group R-forth
-- Team a, Trey Menna and Andrew do
+- Team A, Trey Menna and Andrew do
 - Will be implemented in C
-- We will focus on implementing conditions and variables first then work on the other items listed in intendid support
+- We will focus on implementing conditions and variables first then work on the other items listed in intended support
 - Trey Will work on: Conditions
-- Do boy will work on: Variables
+- Andrew will work on: Variables
 - Repository link: https://github.com/Trey-Menna/Group-Forth-Project
-- Predicted Timeline: 1-2 weeks to finish the initial focus and start working on support for condintnals and functions
+- Predicted Timeline: 1-2 weeks to finish the initial focus and start working on support for conditionals and functions

 # How to run with terminal
 - navigate to Group-Forth-Project folder